BitBoxSwiss/bitbox-base/docs/os/upgrade.md

 ---
 layout: default
-title: Overall concept
+title: Firmware upgrade
-parent: Firmware Upgrade
+parent: Operating System
-nav_order: 810
+nav_order: 150
 ---
-## Overall Concept for Firmware Upgrades
+## Firmware upgrades

 For any modern device with evolving features, especially in a security-critical environment, regular updates are an absolute must.
 Providing new features, improvements and timely security-patches is a key focus of our project.